Vincent056/complyctl/cmd/celscanner-plugin/README.md

 ## How It Works

-### 1. Generate Phase
+### 1. Configuration Phase

-When complyctl calls `Generate()`:
+When complyctl calls `Configure()`:

-1. The plugin receives OSCAL rules from the assessment plan
+1. The plugin loads configuration settings
-2. Each OSCAL rule is converted to a CEL expression:
-   - Rule metadata is preserved as extensions
-   - Parameters are embedded in the CEL context
-   - Checks are mapped to CEL expressions via configuration
-3. CEL rules are saved to the workspace for execution
+2. Loads the mapping file (e.g., `mappings.yaml`)
+3. Initializes the rule store from the `rules/` directory
+4. Sets up Kubernetes clients if enabled
+5. Configures RPC client if using CEL Server mode

 ### 2. Scan Phase

 When complyctl calls `GetResults()`:

-1. The plugin loads the generated CEL rules
+1. The plugin extracts Rule/Check IDs from the OSCAL assessment plan
+2. Maps these IDs to CEL rules using the mapping configuration
+3. Retrieves the corresponding CEL rules from the rule store
-2. Creates a scanner based on configuration:
+4. Creates a scanner based on configuration:
    - Local scanner with appropriate fetchers
    - Or RPC client connection
-3. Executes all CEL rules against the target
+5. Executes all CEL rules against the target
-4. Converts results to OSCAL observations
+6. Converts results to OSCAL observations

 ### 3. Result Mapping